The Members of

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Accounting principles generally accepted in India ofthe state of affairs of the Company as at 31 March 2021and profit (including other comprehensive income) changes in equity and its cash flowsfor the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31 March 2021and profit (including other comprehensive income) changes in equity and its cash flowsfor the year ended on that date.

 Basis for Opinion